 How can I ease the pain of diaper rash?

 While some babies may show discomfort because of the pain and irritation caused by diaper rashes.
 Give your baby a soak in the tub with baking soda or oatmeal to provide relief from the pain.
-This can also help speed up the healing process.
+This can also help speed up the healing process to treat diaper rash.

 How long does diaper rash take to heal?

 It usually takes 2-3 days for diaper rashes to heal.
-Giving your baby’s bottom some air time and using a baby rash cream with 15% Zinc Oxide which forms a protective layer on your baby’s skin will help in treating the diaper rash.
+Giving your baby’s bottom some air time and using a baby rash cream with 15% Zinc Oxide which forms a protective layer on your baby’s skin will help to treat diaper rash.

 While diaper rashes may look painful, they usually are taken care of by keeping the skin clean and dry and using a good diaper rash cream.
 However, you should consult your paediatrician if you notice these symptoms: